The current Swine Flu fears are both justified and overrated.

 No. Swine Flu is transmitted by direct and indirect contact with an infected human, usually through a cough or sneeze.
 Swine Flu is definitely not transmitted by the food you consume; that is to say that it is not a foodborne illness.

 The Influenza virus dies at 160 degrees Fahrenheit.
 As long as they are prepared properly, all pork products are safe to consume.

 - How does the Swine Flu jump from pigs to humans?

-Now that the current strain is being passed from human to human it could continue to mutate into more virulent strains of the virus, which will all be contagious to humans, but will mostly likely not be contagious to pigs any longer.
+Now that the current strain is being passed from human to human it could continue to mutate into more virulent strains of the virus, which will all be contagious to humans but will most likely not be contagious to pigs any longer.

 - Do viruses often transmit from animals to humans?

 Yes.
 More than 200 “zoonotic diseases” are transmitted from animals to humans.
 These diseases include illness caused by bacteria, viruses, and parasites.

 Rabies and variant Creutzfeldt-Jakob disease (aka, CJD, or ‘mad cow disease’) are two well-known examples.

 - Can Swine Flu kill me?